Peacock Bass Fishing Maps

 Rio Igapó Açu — A lagoon-studded river culminating in an enormous flooded forest lake (Lago Tacquia).
 Plenty of large peacocks into the high teens are caught in its channel point structure and igarapes.
 Great numbers — we fish here from mid-August through October.

 Rio Matupiri — The lower river is lined with myriad lagoon s while the upper river features ressacas, small tributaries and in-river structure.
 All highly productive — mid-August through October.

 Rio Autaz Mirrim — This complex, winding river holds great numbers of peacock bass along with a good percentage of hulking trophies. — we fish here from mid-August through October.

 This is the place to go if your goal is lots of action, no matter the fishing style.
 We concentrate on this region from late August through mid-October, right in the middle of its dry season, when water levels are dropping and perfect.
 This fishery represents a great balance between great quantity and good size and is a great place to start a serious peacock bass habit for fly and conventional anglers alike.

-Our exclusive early season fisheries hold huge numbers of peacock bass.
+Our exclusive early season fisheries hold huge numbers of peacock bass and provide anglers with constant action.
 For more information about where to fish and when, see our detailed Peacock Bass Primer.

 Rio Negro Peacock Bass Maps